hias222/serial/README.md

 ## Install

+To run the programm successful a mqtt server on port 1883 without security needs to be run.

 To connect the USB pc port to system6 scorboard rs232 jack 6.3 (not usb) you need something like this.

 * converter cable from jack to usb build your own (it is very easy, also possible to split it to 2 ports)